What are flood maps, and why are they important?

 What kinds of flood maps are available in Montreal?

-Montreal's flood maps include very little data that is up-to-date and useful.
+Montreal's flood maps include very little up-to-date and useful data.

 The only maps that are current cover the Lake of Two Mountains and the Mille Îles River between Laval and the North Shore.